Ooralea - Bakers Creek

 Source / Links: Link 1 Link 2

-The Future Industries Hub is the completed stage two expansion of the Resources Centre of Excellence (RCOE).
-It features a pilot processing plant (Flexi-Lab) for critical minerals, flexible meeting and training spaces, and focuses on supporting emerging industries like critical minerals, advanced manufacturing, and bio-futures.
-The facility aims to foster collaboration between industry, researchers, and education providers to drive economic diversification and create skilled jobs in the region.
+The Future Industries Hub is the completed Stage 2 expansion of the Resources Centre of Excellence (RCOE) in Mackay.
+Completed in 2025, it features a pilot processing plant (Flexi-Lab) for critical minerals, flexible meeting and training spaces, administration areas, and industrial tenancies.
+The facility supports emerging industries including critical minerals processing, advanced manufacturing, bio-futures, and tailings reprocessing, fostering collaboration between industry, researchers, and education providers to drive economic diversification and skilled job creation in the region.

 Employment